ameya98/pr2roc/README.md

 * **FPR**: False Positive Rate = FP/(FP + TN).
 * **Precision**: TP/(TP + FP).
 * **Recall**: True Positive Rate = TP/(TP + FN).
+* **ROC**: Reciever Operating Characteristic: A curve comparing the TPR (y-axis) as a function of the FPR (x-axis) for a given classifier at various thresholds.
+* **PR**: Precision-Recall: A curve comparing the precision (y-axis) as a function of the recall (x-axis) for a given classifier at various thresholds.

 ## How does the resampling work?